 Personal Mitigating Circumstances

-If you have suffered from serious personal mitigating circumstances that are beyond your control and that have affected your ability to complete assessments, you can use the Personal Mitigating Circumstances (PMC) procedure to advise the University of your circumstances.
+If you have suffered from serious personal mitigating circumstances that are unforeseen and beyond your control, and which have affected your ability to complete assessments, you can use the Personal Mitigating Circumstances (PMC) procedure to advise the University of your circumstances.

-PMCs should be used as a last resort.
-Please make sure you have engaged with our academic support services and guides on the Student Hub, which can help you avoid using the PMC Procedure and help you to stay on track for progression and/or graduation.
-Please read the FAQs below before submitting a PMC request.
+Please make sure you have engaged with our academic support services and guides on the Student Hub, which can help you to stay on track for progression and/or graduation.
+You should read these the FAQs below before submitting a PMC request.

-Whilst evidence is usually need to support your PMC, there are some circumstances in which you can submit a PMC without the need for evidence.
-You can only use a PMC without evidence once in a trimester.
-Only use this option if you really must.
+Whilst evidence is usually needed to support your PMC, there are some circumstances in which you can submit a PMC without the need for evidence.

 The Students' Union has created a short video about PMCs that you may find useful to break down the information: PMC video on the Students' Union website.